zuwalski/vistaPickPack/README.md

-Submitted to vistaprint programming-challenge by Lars Szuwalski
+Vista-pickpack (Tech Challenge entry by Lars Szuwalski)
 ---------------------------------------------------------------------
-This is all released under the 3-clause BSD-license.
-See below.

-### About
 This was submitted to the Tech Challenge posted by Vista Print (http://lifeinvistaprint.com/technology/tech-challenge-2014/) and it won first prize!

 You should also checkout this entry posted by Daniel Hartmeier http://www.benzedrine.cx/3D-ODRPP.html

 He also was so kind as to post reference input/output-sets that you could use to test this thing on.
 And I believe his solution even packs the boxes tighter (at least in some cases) .. lucky for me that wasn't the only criteria :-)

+This is all released under the 3-clause BSD-license.
+See below.

 ### Build:
 Use maven (http://maven.apache.org/) to build like: